DxxxxY/ccm/README.md

 ## Commands
 > There are numerous aliases to the commands, for an example, the first letter of every command.
+>> You would probably need to start the terminal with administrator.

 ```
 ccm ── Main command / About